 Our Compensation Committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions.
-The Compensation Committee exercised this authority to engage Pearl Meyer as its independent compensation consultant since 2021.
+The Compensation Committee exercised this authority to re-engage Pearl Meyer as its independent compensation consultant in 2022 for planning and decisions for the 2023 executive compensation cycle.
 Pearl Meyer serves as an advisor to our Compensation Committee on the topics of executive and director compensation and governance, including, but not limited to, our total compensation program, equity strategy, peer group selection, and compensation disclosures.
 Pearl Meyer reports directly to our Compensation Committee on the matters on which it has been retained.